kevinbism/vitepress/docs/en/guide/what-is-vitepress.md

 - **Interactivity Without Penalty**

   To be able to hydrate the dynamic Vue parts embedded inside static Markdown, each Markdown page is processed as a Vue component and compiled into JavaScript.
 This may sound inefficient, but the Vue compiler is smart enough to separate the static and dynamic parts, minimizing both the hydration cost and payload size.
-For the initial page load, the static parts are automatically eliminated from the JavaScript payload and skipped during hydration.
+For the initial page load, the static parts are automatically eliminated from the JavaScript payload and skipped during hydration

 ## What About VuePress?